 All of God’s Unfolding Story for Older Preschoolers curriculum is now available for free.
 If you have questions about the curriculum or have a suggestion for future curriculum development, please contact us and we’ll do our best to help you and get you what you need.
 This is the Old Testament Abraham unit.

 After the Great Flood and the Tower of Babel, God initiated a special relationship with an aging, childless man and promised him descendants, land, and influence.
-The Lord would maintain a special relationship with Abraham and his descendants, the nation of Israel.
-He would reveal Himself to them and ultimately would send His own Son, Jesus, to the earth as a member of this group of people.
-This series of Bible studies for preschoolers tells the story of God’s relationship with Abraham and how the patriarch responded to God’s blessings, including the blessing of becoming a father at 100 years of age!
-Abraham’s life offers lessons even preschoolers can understand.
-Among other things, Abraham challenges us to trust God, even when we have to wait.
-Lessons in this unit are listed below.
-To purchase this unit for $24.95, simply click the red “Buy Unit” button above.
-To download a free sample lesson, click here.
+The Lord would maintain a special relationship with Abraham and his offspring, the nation of Israel.
+He would reveal Himself to them and ultimately would send His own Son, Jesus, to the earth as a member of this special group of people.

 Unit Bible Lessons

-Abraham and Sarah had a baby boy when they were well beyond their childbearing years?
-How could this happen?
-God had made a promise to Abraham, and He kept it.
+Abraham and Sarah had a baby boy when they were well beyond their childbearing years.
+This free lesson will help preschoolers see that God had made a promise to Abraham, and He kept it.
 God keeps His word.